SPRING 2016, exact dates tbc

 The AA Visiting School fee includes a £60 Visiting membership fee.
 Should you wish to enhance your membership, a Subscribing Membership is available at an additional £70 (£130 in total), full details of which can be found at: https://www.aaschool.ac.uk/MEMBERSHIP/JOIN/becomeamember.php

 Discount options are available.
 Please contact the AA Visiting School Coordinator for more details.

 Fees do not include flights or accommodation, but accommodation options can be advised.
 Students need to bring their own laptops, digital equipment and model making tools.
 Please ensure this equipment is covered by your own insurance as the AA takes no responsibility for items lost or stolen at the workshop.

 Elif Erdine is an architect and researcher.
-Currently, she is a PhD in Architectural Design Candidate at the Architectural Association (AA), researching on "Generative Processes in Tower Design: Algorithms for the Integration of Tower Subsystems", under the advisory of George Jeronimidis, Michael Weinstock, and Patrik Schumacher.
+She has completed her PhD at the Architectural Association PhD in Design Programme, titled ‘Generative Processes in Tower Design: Algorithms for the Integration of Tower Subsystems’, under the advisory of George Jeronimidis, Michael Weinstock, and Patrik Schumacher.
 She is a Tutor at the AA Emergent Technologies and Design Graduate Programme.
-She is the Programme Director of AA Summer DLAB Visiting School and AA Istanbul Visiting School, and she is currently teaching at the University of Liverpool.
+She is the Programme Director of AA Summer DLAB and AA Istanbul Visiting Schools.
 She has worked for Zaha Hadid Architects from 2006 till 2010.
 She received her MArch. degree from the AA Design Research Lab (AA DRL) in 2006 (Project Distinction), and her BArch. degree from Istanbul Technical University in 2003 (High Honors), and.
 Her projects have been printed widely in international and national architecture publications.